LootSafe/LootSafe.contracts/README.md

 ### Test Coverage
 ```
-  Contract: AtomicInventory
+   Contract: Supercore
-    ✓ should deploy a contract
+    ✓ should deploy a contract (48ms)
-    ✓ should deploy items (44ms)
+    ✓ should deploy items (57ms)
-    ✓ should send items (174ms)
+    ✓ should send items (194ms)
-    ✓ should despawn items (203ms)
+    ✓ should despawn items (210ms)
-    ✓ should clear availability of items (160ms)
+    ✓ should clear availability of items (185ms)

   Contract: Item
     ✓ should deploy a contract (43ms)
-    ✓ should give owner balance
+    ✓ should give owner balance (46ms)
-    ✓ should exchange balances (101ms)
+    ✓ should exchange balances (115ms)

+  Contract: Supercore
+    ✓ should deploy a contract (47ms)
+    ✓ should open a loot box (1708ms)
+    ✓ should should show items in loot boxes (413ms)

-  Contract: AtomicInventory (Trade)
+  Contract: Supercore
-    ✓ should deploy a contract (43ms)
+    ✓ should deploy a contract (42ms)
-    ✓ should should list and fulfill trades (459ms)
+    ✓ should should list and fulfill trades (605ms)
-    ✓ should should list all of a users trades (321ms)
+    ✓ should should list all of a users trades (471ms)

-  11 passing (2s)
+  14 passing (4s)
 ```